NagyVikt/jetson_quick_start/README.md

 # Jetson Quick Start

-Utility scripts and configuration tweaks to get NVIDIA Jetson developer kits up and running without wading through long setup guides.
+Utility scripts and configuration tweaks from the JetsonHacks project (https://github.com/jetsonhacks) to get NVIDIA Jetson developer kits up and running without wading through long setup guides.
 Each directory is self-contained; dip into the tooling you need and follow the detailed notes provided inside.

 ## Repository layout
 - `installVSCode/` — Shell scripts for installing Visual Studio Code on arm64 Ubuntu, plus an option that also provisions Python tooling (pip, pylint, black, VS Code Python extension).
+Original repository: https://github.com/jetsonhacks/installVSCode
 - `jetson-orin-gpio-patch/` — Device tree overlay, kernel patch, and examples that fix GPIO direction handling on JetPack 6.2 for Jetson Orin-based kits.
+Original repository: https://github.com/jetsonhacks/jetson-orin-gpio-patch

 ## Quick start
 1. Clone or download this repository on the Jetson you are configuring.